pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/aws-deploy-pachyderm.md

 If you plan on using **gp2** EBS volumes:

 - For deployments in **production**, [go to the AWS-managed PostgreSQL deployment and setup section](#5-create-an-aws-managed-postgresql-database)
-- Otherwise, you will be using the default bundled version of PostgreSQL: [Go to the deployment of Pachyderm](#6-deploy-pachyderm)
+- For non production deployments, you will be using the default bundled version of PostgreSQL: [Go to the deployment of Pachyderm](#6-deploy-pachyderm)

 For gp3 volumes, you will need to **deploy an Amazon EBS CSI driver to your cluster as detailed below**.